Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 Wyoming Stats and Trends

-- Thus far this year Wyoming has two wins against the spread.
+- Thus far this season Wyoming has two wins against the spread.

-- Wyoming's games this season have hit the over on four of eight set point totals (50%).
+- Wyoming's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- When Wyoming churns out over 398.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Wyoming churns out over 398.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Cowboys have turned the ball over 15 times, five fewer times than the Broncos have forced turnovers (20).
+- The Cowboys have 15 giveaways this season, while the Broncos have 20 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.